-[9] Section 9.
-Power of Central Government to permit, control and regulate.(1) Subject to the provisions of section 8, the Central Government may, by rules x x x x [10] Section 10.
-Power of State Government to permit, control and regulate.(1) Subject to the provisions of section 8, the State Government may, by rules permit and regulate x x x x [11] 63.
+- [9] Section 9.
+Power of Central Government to permit, control and regulate.(1) Subject to the provisions of section 8, the Central Government may, by rules - (a) permit and regulate - (i) to (v) x x x x the manufacture, possession, transport import inter-State, export inter-State, sale, purchase, consumption or use of psychotropic substances;

+$x \times x \times [10]$ Section 10.
+Power of State Government to permit, control and regulate.(1) Subject to the provisions of section 8, the State Government may, by rules permit and regulate $x \times x \times [11]$ 63.
 Prohibition of import and export of consignments through a post office box, etc. The import or export of consignments of any narcotic drug or psychotropic substance through a post office box or through a bank is prohibited.